 It’s very convenient!

 Daikoku-yu offers many convenient amenities for bathing.
-Rental towels (large and small) for 50 yen, body soap, shampoo, and a hair dryer are free.
+Rental towels (large and small) for 50 yen, body soap, shampoo, and hair dryers are free.
 Furthermore, it’s equipped with laundry machines just next to the building.
 Bathing at this sento is easy and comfortable for all guests, including travelers.

 How to use the public bath?